Quick Start

 Loremaster 1 (1 Karma) - she really does know those streets

-We've built a "thief" character who can steal, lie, hide, and navigate the urban underworld, and she has a reason to do these things — to take risks and get in trouble.
-She still can't pick locks or climb very well.
+We've built a "thief" character who can steal, lie, hide, and navigate the urban underworld, and she has a reason to do these things, to take risks and get in trouble.
+Notice she still can't pick locks or climb very well.
 Level One doesn't give you abilities you didn't choose, and that's intentional.
-Those skills can come later as the story demands.
+Those skills can come later as the story demands, after she's earned some more Karma…or not, if she decides she doesn't want them.